 I wake up at 12:00 am every morning.
 What wakes me up is not just the alarm clock, but also my goal to be a software engineer.
 I am a remote student at Hack Reactor in Hong Kong with local time 16 hours ahead of San Francisco.
 It is not easy to adapt the time difference, but it is even harder with the course material: recursion, hash table, pseudo-classical inheritance, Backbone, Express, more recursion… head hurts sometimes even though you are truely passionate about programming.
 What else am I learning from this environment?

 Professional software engineers build great products not just because they are good at programming.
 Also, they are good engineers because of their mindset.
 How good they are with one framework is just one of the many factors.
 They are a quick and constant learner, they are a clear and empathic communicator, they are dedicated and curious problem solver… All these skills you cannot learn solely from books or online video, but exercise with code challenges, follow the way lecturers think and learn from the attitude of mentors.

 Learn from smarter peers

 I think so, and once we believe something, it becomes a self-fulfilling truth.
 Working with other smart people changes the way I solve and think about problems.
-There are always a better way to do things, to perfect and to simplify.
-The more you hang around with smart people, the greater the likelihood of that person teach you something and eventually you would be smarter too.
+There is always a better way to do things, to perfect and to simplify.
+The more you hang around with smart people, the greater the likelihood of that person teach you something and eventually, you would be smarter too.

 Originally published at victorleungtw.com on November 30, 2014.